stefanseifert/sling-fsresource-include-test/README.md

 * Mount the application path of `bundles/application` in the repository to the local filesystem via fsresource e.g. via `mvn -Dsling.mountByFS=true sling:install'
 * Open URL http://localhost:8080/content/index.html
-* Throws an error because fragment.html is not found (because `sling:resourceSuperType` property is not found)
+* It shows a text 'This fragment is included from common/fragment.html.' which is included via data-sly-include